varabyte/kotter/README.md

 ---

-Kotter (**KOT**lin **TER**minal) aims to be a relatively thin, declarative, Kotlin-idiomatic API that provides useful functionality for writing delightful console applications.
+Kotter (a **KOT**lin **TER**minal library) aims to be a relatively thin, declarative, Kotlin-idiomatic API that provides useful functionality for writing delightful console applications.
 It strives to keep things simple, providing a solution a bit more opinionated than making raw `println` calls but way less featured than something like _Java Curses_.

 Specifically, this library helps with: